 And even if that investment were to flatten out before an IPO or M&A to exit.
 You can see that the early-stage VC could have maybe even 100 X the return on their capital.
 And that’s kind of what they would need because at earlier stages, much riskier than a later stage company.

-So, with that in mind if you’re looking to raise capital from a traditional venture fund, it’s important you keep in mind what the VC’s model is and where you are in your life cycle so that you can give the VC credible information, so they can make the decision when they make that investment.
+So, with that in mind, if you’re looking to raise capital from a traditional venture fund, you must keep in mind what the VC’s model is and where you are in your life cycle so that you can give the VC credible information, so they can make the decision when they make that investment.
 They’re going to get the return.

 They need to satisfy their investors, back to you Bharat.